-While unanticipated events do happen, you can usually get everything in a park if necessary.
-In our opinion this is all you need to pack in your Disney World Park Bag:
+While unanticipated events happen, you can usually get everything in the parks you might need for unforeseen emergencies.
+In our opinion, this is all you need to pack in your Disney World Park Bag:

-- Cash/Credit card but not necessary if you have a Magic Band charging facility.
-During the reopening period, Disney is encouraging cashless transactions.
+- Cash/Credit card, but not necessary if you have a Magic Band charging facility or can make contactless payments via phone.

 - Something to take photos/videos

-- Something to get access to park WiFi e.g. a phone might also act as your camera further lightening your bag.
+- Something to get access to park WiFi.
 Having access to My Disney Experience is essential when visiting Walt Disney World.

 - Water or something to carry water in.
-There are plenty of water fountains in the parks, but it is easier to have access to some in your bag.
-During the reopening period, it is probably safer to bring your own water.
+Plenty of water fountains are in the parks, but it is easier to access some in your bag.

 - Waterproof or poncho